 Prof. Kuyo Kuev (1909–1991) is an expert in the field of medieval Bulgarian manuscript tradition, Bulgarian medieval literature, history of Polish literature and Polish-Bulgarian literary relations.
 He is among the best specialists of Bulgarian medieval manuscript heritage.
 Cultural attaché in Warsaw (1948–1951).
 Vice Dean (1962–1965) and Dean (1972–1976) of the Faculty of Slavic Studies of Sofia University “St. Kliment Ohridski”.
 Head of the Summer Colloquium of Old Bulgarian Studies in Sofia (1978–1982).
 Director of the Center for Bulgarian Studies with the BAS (1982–1984).Prof.
 Kuev’s major research is dedicated to the history of Bulgarian literature and culture in the 9th-10th cc.
 A central place in his research occupy the work of the Old Bulgarian man of letters Chernorizets Hrabar (1967), the fate of the Old Bulgarian manuscripts through the centuries (1979, 1986), the study and the scientific publication of the book written for the Bulgarian King Ivan Alexander (1331–1371 ) by Laurentius in 1348 (1981).

-Since 1992 the Editor-in-Chief of PALAEOBULGARICA / СТАРОБЪЛГАРИСТИКА journal has been Prof. Svetlina Nikolova.
+In the period 1992–2020 the Editor-in-Chief of PALAEOBULGARICA / СТАРОБЪЛГАРИСТИКА journal was Prof. Svetlina Nikolova.
+Since 2021 she has been the Honorary Editor-in-Chief.

 Prof. Svetlina Nikolova is a Bulgarian literary historian, specialist in the field of Bulgarian medieval literature and its sources: Slavic and Greek medieval manuscripts.
 Her interests are mainly related with the problems of the work of Cyril and Methodius and their disciples who worked in Bulgaria in the 9th-10th cc. and with the medieval cultural heritage of Bulgaria and the Orthodox nations in Southeastern and Eastern Europe.
 Author of research in the field of literary history, Old Bulgarian textology, Slavonic paleography and codicology, history of medieval Slavonic Eastern Orthodox texts and literature, Byzantine studies and Biblical studies.
 From 1971 to 1982 she was research associate at the Cyrillo-Methodian Research Center (CMRC) with the BAS; from 1982 to 2012 she was senior research associate and in 2012 she became professor.
 In the period 1993–2011 she was Director of the CMRC.
 Vice President of the Bulgarian National Committee of Slavic Studies since 1991.
 Vice President and member of the Slavic Biblical Committee with the International Committee of Slavic Studies since 1988.
 Representative of Bulgaria in the Program Committee for Socio-Economic Studies and Humanities of the 7th Framework Program of the European Commission (2007–2013) and of the Standing Committee for the Humanities of the European Science Foundation in Strasbourg (2007–2012).
 Member of the steering committee of the project Medieval Europe.
 Medieval Cultures and Technological Resources – Medioevo Europeo, 2011–2014 under the COST Program of the European Commission in the field Individuals, Societies, Cultures and Health – ISCH, action IS 1005 with participants from 23 European states and leader Prof. Agostino Paravicini, President of the Society for the Study of Medieval Latin Culture (SISMEL) – Florence.
 Member of the editorial board of PALAEOBULGARICA / СТАРОБЪЛГАРИСТИКА since 1991.
 Member of Early Slavic Studies Association – USA since 1995.
 Among the greatest contributions of Prof. Nikolova are the studies of the Patericon stories in medieval Bulgarian literature, the sources on Cyril and Methodius, the work of Old Bulgarian writers from the 9th-10th cc.
 Clement of Ohrid and John the Exarch of Bulgaria, the non-liturgical Old Bulgarian translation of the Old Testament, the catenae to the medieval Bulgarian translation of the Psalter.
 She is the general editor of the series The Old Bulgarian Translation of the Old Testament, published by the Cyrillo-Methodian Research Center since 1998.